storj/docs/app/dcs/third-party-tools/ix-systems-truenas-integration/page.md

 redirects:
   - /dcs/how-tos/ix-systems-truenas-integration
   - /dcs/ix-systems-truenas-integration
+metadata:
-pageTitle: iX Systems TrueNAS Integration
+  title: iX Systems TrueNAS Integration
 ---

 TrueNAS is a network attached storage (NAS) solution that allows for an off-site backup with cloud storage, such as Storj, to provide simplicity, speed, and durability in data storage.